America's Anchorman is away, and this is your undocumented anchor man sitting in.

 It does nothing for anything.

-It's irrelevant to the debt crisis this country faces, it's irrelevant to economic recovery, but it in political terms, caving on the stupid, worthless, pointless gimmick uh hands Obama a victory.
+But in political terms, caving on the stupid, worthless, pointless gimmick hands Obama a victory.

 They're upticking now.

-Uh Obama is getting back numbers-wise to where, you know, re-election, given the way things are likely to go, given that uh eventually uh come the late spring, it will not be about Obama versus generic unknown Republican, but it will be Obama versus Romney, Obama versus Gingrich, Obama versus Perry, Obama versus Ron Paul.
+Obama is getting back numbers-wise to where, you know, re-election, given the way things are likely to go, given that eventually come the late spring, it will not be about Obama versus generic unknown Republican, but it will be Obama versus Romney, Obama versus Gingrich, Obama versus Perry, Obama versus Ron Paul.

 And Obama must be looking at these numbers.

-He's out of the basement, he's heading back into the mid-40s.
+He's heading back into the mid-40s.

-Uh lots of other things going on.
+Lots of other things going on.

-The um Iraq scene.
+The Iraq scene.

 Who won that war?

-Uh normally wars end when somebody wins or loses.
+Normally wars end when somebody wins or loses.

-Normally there's there there are pluses and minuses.
+Normally there are pluses and minuses.

-There's a victory and and a defeat.
+There's a victory and a defeat.

-Uh is it just going to be an Iranian client state?
+Is it just going to be an Iranian client state?

 I love this, by the way.